Home » Job Description » Drilling Rig Personnel Organization In Oil & Gas

 Rig Tool Pusher.

-Tool pushers normally start their career life as a roustabout or roughneck and work their way up over time.
+Tool pushers typically start their career life as a roustabout or roughneck and work their way up.
 Nowadays, cyberbase drilling experience is mandatory for a driller to be promoted to a tool pusher.

 Check Also Tool Pusher Job Vacancies